mjordan/islandora_workbench_docs/docs/hooks.md

 bootstrap: ["/home/mark/Documents/hacking/workbench/scripts/generate_image_files.py"]
 ```

-Each bootstrap script gets passed a single argument, the path to the Workbench config file that was specified in Workbench's `--config` argument.
+Each bootstrap script gets passed a single argument, the absolute path to the Workbench config file that was specified in Workbench's `--config` argument.
 For example, if you are running Workbench with a config file called `create.yml`, "create.yml" will automatically be passed as the argument to your bootstrap script (you do not specify it in the configuration), like this:

 `generate_image_files.py create.yml`